We have been connected with The Queen’s Fund for over 80 years and we are very proud of their amazing efforts!

 Accru’s connection with TQF began in the 1920s, principally as honorary auditor, or a token of 10 guineas, as it was known in those times.
 Until 2017, the Fund was operating under the original trust deed and had three individual trustees.
 This made operations difficult, so they applied to the Attorney-General and approval was granted to appoint a corporate trustee for the Fund.

 Around 20 years ago, TQF’s treasurer approached Accru to help them with monthly accounting reporting.
 As the number women TQF has helped over the years increases due to the generosity of its donors, so too does the need in our society.
 The Queen’s Fund are now helping more than 120 women and their children every month.
 The referrals committee needed a computerised accounting ledger to help with the many grants they were making each month.
 An automated system enables the committee to discuss and process funding applications more efficiently.

-We provide monthly accounting reports, bank reconciliations and more, which greatly minimised the time of the honorary treasurer.
+We also provide monthly accounting reports, bank reconciliations and more, which greatly saves the honorary treasurer’s time and efforts.

-Accru Melbourne (formerly Accru Danby Bland Provan) have always supported the Queens Fund.
-It celebrated its 125 years of existence with recognition and a formal occasion at Government House in 2015 at which Barrie Provan and myself attended.
+Accru Melbourne (formerly Accru Danby Bland Provan) have always supported The Queen’s Fund.
+We celebrated its 125 years of existence with recognition and a formal occasion at Government House in 2015, at which Barrie Provan and I attended.

-The Queens Fund has never employed anyone to carry out support and secretarial services – it has always operated on a shoe string budget, continues to do so and the ladies of the committee provide all their honorary time to make a ‘difference’.
+The Queen’s Fund does not employ anyone to carry out support and secretarial services – it has always operated on a shoe string budget, continues to do so and the women on the committee volunteer their time to make a ‘difference’.

-The Queens Fund is my first choice of making a donation – all funds are directed to the needy and there are minimal costs.
+The Queen’s Fund is my first choice of making a donation – all funds are directed to the women who need it most.